 Trees growing in the wild rely on the soil to provide the nutrients they need to grow.
 In a backyard environment, trees and shrubs compete for available nutrients and may require fertilizer to keep them healthy.
 Arborvitae are narrow-leaf evergreen trees with leaves that look like scales.
 Different arborvitae species grow into different shapes and sizes, making the tree an excellent choice for hedges of any height or specimen plants.

 Beloved for their fast growth, arborvitae – especially those planted near other trees or in hedges – often require fertilizer to thrive.
 It isn’t difficult to begin fertilizing arborvitae.
-Read on to learn how to fertilize an arborvitae and the type of fertilizer for arborvitae.
+Read on to learn how to fertilize an arborvitae, and the best type of fertilizer for arborvitae.

 Many mature trees do not require fertilizing.
 If your arborvitae is planted alone as a specimen tree and appears happy and thriving, consider skipping the fertilizer for the present time.